Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 > # run classic fizzbuzz to 100
 > fizzbuzz 3 5 100
 > ```
+> {: .language-bash}
 >
 > We've created the function fizzbuzz that takes three arguments that define the two number to check for multiples of
 > and the number to stop at.
 The function check_multiple uses command substitution to return the moduli of the current
 > loop value, by letting this function take arguments we can avoid writing separate functions for each input to check.
 >
 {: .solution}

 Now you have seen the way functions can be used in bash try these exorcises to apply what you have learnt.

->
+> ## Exercises
 > Thinking about the script that prints the time when seconds are a multiple of three and fizzbuzz example above write
 > some pseudocode for a function that prints the time (not more than once a second) 100 times unless the seconds are a
 > multiple of one or both of the two input values, in which case it should print fizz, buzz or fizzbuzz for both.
 >
+> > ## Solution
 > > - Loop over the values 1 to 100
 > >   - Get the time, strip the seconds
 > >   - Check if time is a multiple of either of the inputs (call them a and b)